 The year is new, the books are fresh, and the revenue is yours for the taking!
 All that’s left to do is set your business’ sights on success.
-And SMART sales goals can help you do just that.
+That means making goals of what you want to accomplish in the coming year.

 SMART is a mnemonic device to help you set and own your most important objectives this year.
 Each letter stands for an attribute to pay attention to when setting your goals: